awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/container-product-getting-started.md

 1. Provide a customer\-facing name for your container group\.
 We strongly recommend that each container group within a product have a unique name\.

 1. In **Image location**, provide the URL for one image in this container group, and choose **Add and scan**\.
 When you submit a container image URL, we scan it and check for security vulnerabilities\.
 Typically, this scan takes 20 to 25 minutes\.
-For more information, see [Container Product Scans](#container-security)\.
+For more information, see [Container product scans](#container-security)\.

    These URL links can be the name of a public external repository on Docker Hub or a URL to a private repository such as Amazon ECR\.
 You can have up to four links to deployment templates for each fulfillment option\.